SportBeep.com

 South African Aldrich Potgieter acknowledges fans after firing a first-round 62 for a share of the lead at the US PGA Tour Rocket Classic in Michigan. ©AFP

 Washington (AFP) – Aldrich Potgieter and Kevin Roy fired course-record 62s at Detroit Golf Club on Thursday to share the first-round lead in the US PGA Tour Rocket Classic.
-Roy, a 35-year-old American chasing his first PGA Tour title, followed his eagle at the 17th with his eighth birdie of the day to be the first in the clubhouse on 10-under.
+Roy, a 35-year-old American chasing a first PGA Tour title, followed his eagle at the 17th with his eighth birdie of the day to be the first in the clubhouse on 10-under.
 Less than 10 minutes later, South Africa’s Potgieter put the finishing touches on a round that also included an eagle and eight birdies.

 Related news